pleyo/grape-learn/README.md

 The project is a straightforward initiative utilizing Node.js, GraphQL, and PostgreSQL to develop a basic API.

+## DISCLAIMER

+This project is primarily designed for educational purposes and is not recommended for production use.
+It serves as a learning platform and should be utilized as such.
+There are several potential enhancements that could be implemented for a more robust system, including but not limited to:
+- Rate limiting to prevent abuse
+- Authentication to ensure secure access

 ### Prerequisites

 To set up the required software, follow the installation steps for the following: